taflaj/taflaj.github.io/_posts/2024-05-15-functional-programming.md

 factorial1(1558)
 ```

-    308 μs ± 12.6 μs per loop (mean ± std. dev. of 7 runs, 1,000 loops each)
+    281 μs ± 514 ns per loop (mean ± std. dev. of 7 runs, 1,000 loops each)

+Notes:
+1. Timings are empirical and non-deterministic.
-Note: 1,558 is the largest input I could find that does not break the function.
+2. 1,558 is the largest input I could find that does not break the function.

 Here's the same function, this time using functional programming principles: